Searching API URLs and Extracting Objects with Puppeteer and Playwright

 contents

 Intercepting JSON API responses is a great strategy in web scraping and (to a lesser extent) testing.
-However, manually searching through network responses in the inspector can get annoying.
+However, always manually searching through network responses in developer tools can be a missed opportunity for automation.

 That's why in this article I'll look at using a library such as Playwright or Puppeteer to automate the process.
 The steps will be scripts to: